curveresearch/curvesim/docs/quickstart.rst

 Other helpful parameters for :func:`~curvesim.autosim` are:

-    - src: Valid values for data source are 'coingecko', 'nomics', or 'local'
+    - src: data source for prices and volumes.
+Allowed values are 'coingecko', 'nomics', or 'local'
     - ncpu: Number of cores to use.
     - days: Number of days to fetch data for.
     - vol_mode: Modes for limiting trade volume

-      1: limits trade volumes proportionally to market volume for each pair
+      - 1: limits trade volumes proportionally to market volume for each pair
-      2: limits trade volumes equally across pairs
+      - 2: limits trade volumes equally across pairs
-      3: mode 2 for trades with meta-pool asset, mode 1 for basepool-only trades
+      - 3: mode 2 for trades with meta-pool asset, mode 1 for basepool-only trades

-    - test: Sets `A` and `fee` params to a small set of values for testing purposes:
+    - test: Sets `A` and `fee` params to a small set of values for testing purposes.

 Errors and Exceptions
 ---------------------

-All exceptions that Requests explicitly raises inherit from :exc:`curvesim.exceptions.CurvesimException`.
+All exceptions that Curvesim explicitly raises inherit from :exc:`curvesim.exceptions.CurvesimException`.

 Here are some common error types that may be useful to know about.